Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Examples and numerical simulations

 \subsubsection{Theoretical analysis using the modified equations}

 Let us proceed to a more quantitative study of what can be observed in \Cref{fig:InitialError} and \Cref{fig:InitialErrors2}.
 To this end, we push the computation of the modified equation of the \stSchemes{} for $\indiceTime \in \nonZeroNaturals$ to order $\bigO{\spaceStep^2}$.
+At the end of this section, we will fully justify why this procedure allows us to study the behavior of the numerical solution even when we cannot suppose that it is smooth in the time variable, which seems to be the case for the previous numerical experiments.
 To complete the previous computations, we are left to consider

 Using the matrix from the particular \scheme{1}{2} scheme, we obtain for every $\indiceTime \in \nonZeroNaturals$

 and

 For all the initialisations we have considered, we have $\termAtOrder{\initialisationOperatorAsymptotic_1}{0} = 1$, corresponding to \eqref{eq:PreparedInitial}.
 No other assumption is needed in the following derivation.
 With the usual procedure, we obtain for $\indiceTime \in \nonZeroNaturals$ and $\spaceVariable \in \reals$